thrownblown/suite/README.md

 2017-02-28 14:33:39 UTC-0500	ERROR	Stack named 'awseb-e-kujvbrbkak-stack' aborted operation.
 Current state: 'CREATE_FAILED' Reason: The following resource(s) failed to create: [AWSEBInstanceLaunchWaitCondition].
        2017-02-28 14:11:44 UTC-0500	ERROR	No ecs task definition (or empty definition file) found in environment
 ```
+    - Next tried Preconfigured Docker (python)
+        - err on launch:
+        ```
+        2017-02-28 15:46:54 UTC-0500	WARN	Environment health has transitioned from Degraded to Severe.
+Command failed on all instances.
+ELB health is failing or not available for all instances.
+2017-02-28 15:45:54 UTC-0500	WARN	Environment health has transitioned from Info to Degraded.
+Command failed on all instances.
+Initialization completed 62 seconds ago and took 17 minutes.
+2017-02-28 15:45:43 UTC-0500	ERROR	Create environment operation is complete, but with errors.
+For more information, see troubleshooting documentation.
+2017-02-28 15:44:54 UTC-0500	INFO	Environment health has transitioned from Severe to Info.
+Initialization in progress on 1 instance.
+0 out of 1 instance completed (running for 17 minutes).
+2017-02-28 15:44:40 UTC-0500	INFO	Command execution completed on all instances.
+Summary: [Successful: 0, Failed: 1].
+2017-02-28 15:44:40 UTC-0500	ERROR	[Instance: i-0783606e4c824d3b2] Command failed on instance.
+Return code: 1 Output: Invalid runtime Docker image.
+Expecting: amazon/aws-eb-python:3.4.2-onbuild-3.5.1, was: ubuntu:14.04.
+Abort deployment.
+Hook /opt/elasticbeanstalk/hooks/appdeploy/pre/020install_runtime_dockerfile.sh failed.
+For more detail, check /var/log/eb-activity.log using console or EB CLI.
+2017-02-28 15:44:38 UTC-0500	ERROR	Invalid runtime Docker image.
+Expecting: amazon/aws-eb-python:3.4.2-onbuild-3.5.1, was: ubuntu:14.04.
+Abort deployment.
+2017-02-28 15:43:54 UTC-0500	INFO	Added instance [i-0783606e4c824d3b2] to your environment.
+2017-02-28 15:42:54 UTC-0500	INFO	Removed instance [i-07fe78b37d89b4d63] from your environment.
+2017-02-28 15:39:54 UTC-0500	WARN	Environment health has transitioned from Pending to Severe.
+Initialization in progress (running for 12 minutes).
+None of the instances are sending data.
+ELB health is failing or not available for all instances.
+2017-02-28 15:30:54 UTC-0500	INFO	Added instance [i-07fe78b37d89b4d63] to your environment.
+        ```

  - Application version
      - Upload source (zip contents of repo per this repo)[http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications-sourcebundle.html#using-features.deployment.source.gui]
      - Deployment preferences